bilke/Craft-Docs/source/templating/examples/globals/pages.rst

 Setting up Single-Serve Pages
 ===============

-Many Sites need to have “single serve” for serving information about the site, such as an “about” page, Terms of Service, etc.
+Many Sites need to have “single serve pages” for serving information about the site, such as an “about” page, Terms of Service, etc.

 You can do this in Craft using Global Sets